pagkly/Zed/Investopedia3/Exempt Employee.md

 Exempt Employee
 ## What Is an Exempt Employee?

-An exempt employee is a term that refers to a category of employees set out in the [Fair Labor Standards Act](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp) (FLSA).
-Exempt employees do not receive overtime pay nor do they qualify for [minimum wage](https://www.investopedia.com/terms/m/minimum_wage.asp).
+An exempt employee is a term that refers to a category of employees set out in the [[Fair Labor Standards Act]](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp) (FLSA).
+Exempt employees do not receive overtime pay nor do they qualify for [[minimum wage]](https://www.investopedia.com/terms/m/minimum_wage.asp).
 When an employee is "exempt" it primarily means that they are exempt from receiving overtime pay.
 Exempt employees stand in contrast to non-exempt employees.

 ### Key Takeaways